-We commemorate Holocaust Memorial Day every year with a civic event on the nearest Sunday to 27 January.
-A number of other events are usually hosted by other organisations.
+We commemorate Holocaust Memorial Day every year with a civic ceremony on the nearest Sunday to 27 January.

 “Between 1941 and 1945, the Nazis attempted to annihilate all of Europe’s Jews.
 This systematic and planned attempt to murder European Jewry is known as the Holocaust.
 From the time they assumed power in 1933, the Nazis used propaganda, persecution, and legislation to deny human and civil rights to Jews.
 They used centuries of antisemitism as their foundation.
 By the end of the Holocaust, six million Jewish men, women and children had perished in ghettos, mass-shootings, in concentration camps and extermination camps.” – Holocaust Memorial Day Trust